Excerpts from a long article in Portland’s newspaper:

 City officials are hoping that Gov. Janet Mills will take action to relieve pressure within the city.
 They’re asking the administration to expand the GA program to cover the gap between when someone’s visa expires and when the person files an application.

 Hang in there, Portland.
-With the help of the many anti-white NGOs that are busily trafficking the third world into white countries, you may achieve the vibrancy of your fellow Maine city, Lewiston, while fulfilling your duty as moral morons by participating in carrying out White Genocide.
+With the help of the many anti-white NGOs that are busily trafficking the third world into white countries, you may achieve the vibrancy of your fellow Maine city, Lewiston, while fulfilling your holy vows to the Church of Political Correctness to carry out White Genocide.